An unanticipated surge in Bitcoin surprises investors

 Share:

 This was one of the highest since July 31.
-There is an assumption made by analysts that the price gains may have been caused by veterans, novice, traders or others who wanted to get liquidated on their shorts.
+Analysts assume that the price gains may have been caused by veterans, novices, traders or others who wanted to get liquidated on their shorts.

-Since the rally has not been driven by the retail buyers, there are other assumptions made by the analysts who think the movement may have been caused by the coordinated trading strategies of some of the leading protagonists.
+Since the retail buyers have not driven the rally, there are other assumptions made by the analysts who think the movement may have been caused by the coordinated trading strategies of some of the leading protagonists.

 Even the other digital currencies - Ethereum gained 10%, Litecoin 14%, and XRP 4%.

-The prices increased over 114 percent from the start of the year and almost 80 percent gains were registered in the last 50 days itself.
+The prices increased over 114 per cent from the start of the year, and almost 80 per cent gains were registered in the last 50 days.

-A $1000 gain was made for the first time since 2017 as it reached the critical resistance below $6400, and then, created a new yearly high at $7480.
+A $ 1,000 gain was made for the first time since 2017 as it reached the critical resistance below $6400 and created a new yearly high at $7480.

-After the initial gains on May 12, CNBC expected the currency to pull back at $6000 barrier but BTC pulled just above $7000 and the total volume of the money surged $30 billion.
+After the initial gains on May 12, CNBC expected the currency to pull back at the $6000 barrier, but BTC pulled just above $7000, and the total volume of the money surged $30 billion.

 Most experts were expecting corrections at $1000 gains.